-Exhibits 3.6 and 3.7 show the number of items by item type and the associated maximum number of score points for each of the content-based reporting categories for the TIMSS 1999 test.
-Since some of the free-response items were evaluated for partial credit and were awarded a maximum of two points, the number of score points exceeds the number of items.
+Exhibits 2.6 and 2.7 show the number of items by item type and the associated maximum number of score points for each of the content-based reporting categories for the TIMSS 1999 test.
+Since some of the free-response items were evaluated for partial credit with a maximum of two points, the number of score points may exceed the number of items.

-Exhibit 3.6 Number of Mathematics Test Items and Score Points by Type and Reporting Category - TIMSS 1999
+Exhibit 2.6 Number of TIMSS 1999 Test Items and Score Points by Type and Reporting Category -Mathematics